reddyvikas118/Gemini-Clone/README.md

    - API Endpoint: [https://geocode.maps.co/](https://geocode.maps.co/)
    - The app uses this API to convert latitude and longitude coordinates into an accurate user location.

-Please note that the use of location data is subject to our [Privacy Policy](https://github.com/shuvra-matrix/Gemini-Ai--MERN/blob/main/PRIVACY-POLICY.md), and user consent is prioritized.
-The obtained location information is solely used to enhance user experience within the Gemini AI Web App.
-We do not share this information with third parties.

-If you have any concerns or questions regarding the use of location tracking in Gemini AI Web App, please contact us at [shuvrachakrabarty97@gmail.com](shuvrachakrabarty97@gmail.com).
+If you have any concerns or questions regarding the use of location tracking in Gemini AI Web App, please contact us at [reddyvikas1618@gmail.com](reddyvikas1618@gmail.com).

-## Issues and Contributions

-Report issues or contribute to the project on [GitHub](https://github.com/shuvra-matrix/Gemini-Ai--MERN).

-## Privacy Policy

-Read our [Privacy Policy](https://github.com/shuvra-matrix/Gemini-Ai--MERN/blob/main/PRIVACY-POLICY.md) before using Gemini AI.
-Your use of this web app is subject to our privacy terms.

-## Disclaimer

-Read the [Disclaimer](https://github.com/shuvra-matrix/Gemini-Ai--MERN/blob/main/DISCLAIMER.md) before using Gemini AI.
-Use of this web app implies acceptance of the terms stated in the disclaimer.

 Enjoy chatting with Gemini AI! 🚀